 Advanced study of the nature and possibility of knowledge.

-Philosophy of History and Culture.
+551 Philosophy of History and Culture.
 3 hrs.

-551 Philosophy of History and Culture

 Ancient and modern theories of the meaning and consequence of history and culture.
-Philosophy of Science.
-3 hrs.

 553 Philosophy of Science.
 3 hrs.

 Crucial concepts in modern science relevant to contemporary philosophical issues concerning man and the universe; special attention to epistemological and ethical implications of natural law, induction, mathematical theory and the new physics.